Thursday, 13 August 2020

 Q 2.
 Do you think Amanda is sulking and is moody?

 Ans.
 I think Amanda is lost in her daydream and is living in her imaginary world.
 Since she is not paying attention to her mother, she thinks that she is moody.
 The mother realises her mistake as she has been giving her constant reminders and her constant nagging.
 But, she doesn't want to take the blame that's why she asks Amanda not to sulk or feel bad.
-In fact Amanda is not sulking nor she is moody.
+In fact, Amanda can be called as moody as she gets mood swings.
+If she is not in mood of listening or responding, she won't do anything.
 She was daydreaming and lost in her beautiful imaginary world as she wanted to avoid her mother.

 Video on Amanda Class 10